codemzy/static-blog/README.md

 You can add any custom Javascript for your site in `/js/index.js`.
 Then in `/components/Main.js` uncomment the `<script src="/js/index.min.js" async></script>` tag in the body.

 If you make changes to the css run `npm run build-js` and `npm run dev` to see the updates.

-## Deploy

-To deploy `npm run build` will create the production build, which will be in the `/dist` directory.